TGL

 Escalations#management-teamDecision logSee escalation ladder23

-Process / policyDraft → reviewWiki (final)Affects multiple teams2 Checklist
+Process / policyDraft → reviewWiki (final)Affects multiple teams2

 Strategic initiativesmonday.commonday.comResource or priority conflict34